The Equimeta Deal Room

 Seller arranges transport or hand-off; buyer has the agreed window to complete a Pre-Purchase Exam, inspect the horse, and raise any contingencies.
 Conversation stays attached to the deal.

-The full Deal Room — messages, files, signed documents, payment timeline — stays archived for both sides.
-If a question comes up later, the paper trail is one click away.
+Seller uploads bill-of-sale and transfer paperwork; buyer confirms receipt.
+The deal closes and the full Deal Room — messages, files, signed documents, payment timeline — stays archived for both sides.

 Common questions